Warren Spector: OtherSide Entertainment

 In February 2016, Spector announced he had joined OtherSide Entertainment, a studio formed by Paul Neurath in 2014 and includes several previous Looking Glass developers, as their Studio Director, after having been in an advisory role from its inception.
 He will be helping the studio with their current development of System Shock 3 and Underworld Ascendant, the spiritual successor to Ultima Underworld which both Spector and Neurath worked on in the early 1990s.
 Though Spector had completed only two-and-a-half years of a three-year commitment to the University of Texas, he jumped at the chance to work on System Shock when Neurath approached him with the offer.
 He also believed the opportunity would help garner good favor from players that had been disappointed by his choice to work on Epic Mickey, even though he states that game had still been based on his past design philosophy used in the development of System Shock and Deus Ex.
-OtherSide Entertainment announced in November 2022 that Spector is working on a multiplayer game with immersive sim elements entitled Argos: Riders on the Storm.
+OtherSide Entertainment announced in November 2022 that Spector is working on a multiplayer game with immersive sim elements entitled Argos: Riders on the Storm, based on an original intellectual property.

 Personal life

-Warren met Caroline Chase in 1984 at a comic book store in Austin, Texas, where she was employed.
-After Chase got a job at Steve Jackson Games, the two began a relationship.
+Spector met Caroline Skelley in 1984 at a comic book store in Austin, Texas, where she was employed.
+After Skelley got a job at Steve Jackson Games, she and Spector began a relationship.
 They were married on April 11, 1987.
 The couple sometimes worked together, such as on game supplements for the Marvel Super Heroes role-playing game.
 The two reside in Austin, Texas.
 Caroline is a fantasy writer.